 PJM maintains a day-ahead, offer based market for 30-minute day-ahead secondary reserve.
-The Day-Ahead Scheduling Reserves Market (DASR) has no performance obligations except that a unit which clears the DASR market is required to be available for dispatch in real time.
+The Day-Ahead Scheduling Reserve Market (DASR) has no performance obligations except that a unit which clears the DASR market may not be on an outage in real time.
+If DASR units are on an outage in real time, the DASR payment is not made.

-Supply.
+- Supply.
 The DASR Market is a must offer market.
 Any resources that do not make an offer have their offer set to \$0.00 per MW.
-DASR is calculated by the day-ahead market solution as the lesser of the thirty minute energy ramp rate or the economic maximum MW minus the day-ahead dispatch
+DASR is calculated by the day-ahead market solution as the lesser of the thirty minute energy ramp rate or the economic maximum MW minus the day-ahead dispatch point for all online units.
+In the first six months of 2017, the average available hourly DASR was 35,679.8 MW. - Demand.
+The DASR requirement for 2017 is 5.52 percent of peak load forecast, down from 5.70 percent in 2016.
+The average DASR MW purchased was 4,037.2 MW per hour in the first six months of 2017, compared to the 5,501.0 MW per hour in the same time period of 2016.